A Seaport at Sunset

 A Seaport at Sunset is a 1749 oil painting on canvas by the French artist Claude-Joseph Vernet.
+It is held at the Timken Museum of Art, in San Diego.

+Description

 It depicts a sea port, and presumably a war scene.
-A lightouse is visible, at the center right, while several people are on land, and a number of ships on sea, engaged on combat, with cannons smoke visible, are at the left.
-It is held at the Timken Museum of Art, in San Diego.
+A lightouse is visible, at the center right, while several people are on land, and a number of ships on sea, engaged on combat, with cannons smoke visible, can be seen at the left.